SiriusBYT/Flashcord/README.md

 Flashcord recommends using **Discord Canary** as it was made on it.

 ### ⚠️ Flashcord requires the "Channel Emojis" Discord Experiment for the best experience.
 Flashcord can work without this experiment, however without it, Flashcord looks more dead and less full of life, it is very recommended to enable that experiment.
+Make sure to set it to "Treatment 2", not 1.

 ### 🛑 NOTICE ABOUT CUSTOM IMAGE BACKGROUNDS: Requires "LegalDiscordBypass" or Discord Nitro
 Due to the complexity of Flashcord, it is better to seperate the Custom Background Image Theme into another one, problem is that the only other "it just works" theme is a Discord Nitro theme.